Movement is Medicine

 Movement is medicine.
 My blog aims to introduce simple movement practices, personal reflections, theoretical and inspirational quotes

-For daily posts, follow me on facebook-
+For daily posts, follow me on facebook or linked in

 Jo Drew Movement Psychotherapist